ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter3.md

 # Chapter 3.
 Functions (Closures)

 ### Defining Functions with parameters
-Since opto language is composed using functions (closures), defining function with parameters is very simple.
+Since Opto is composed using functions (closures), defining function with parameters is very simple.

 ```
 template<//>